-I walked into the cinema and asked to see Fantastic Creatures.
-That’s the level of interest and knowledge I had about the Harry Potter spin-off Fantastic Beasts and Where to Find Them.
+I walked into the cinema and asked to see Fantastic Creatures – that was the level of excitement I had for the new Harry Potter spin-off, Fantastic Beasts and Where to Find Them.

 - Cursed Child Review – Unfortunately, some Muggles didn’t realize that Cursed Child is not a new novel, or a novelization of the play, but a play.
 Oops.

 The international climate is grim, as baddie wizard Gellert Grindelwald has begun his reign of terror.
-Chuck religious nutter Samantha Morton into the mix with her one-woman-band anti-witch Salem brigade, and Newt’s arrival is bad timing.
+(I’m just going to assume you know who he is.)

 I’m avoiding spoilers here, but Farrell was an inspired choice for a character that has to be slightly…ambidextrous?
-(I think the casting switcheroo at the end will cause problems going forward….)

 Freed from the bland casting that shackled his previous Potters, director David Yates has also got one of the acting world’s young male standouts, Ezra Miller, as Morton’s adopted son Credence.
 It’s enough to make you wonder what the Potters could have been if the producers had been brave enough to ditch Radcliffe after the Columbus era.

 Beasts is the same universe and from the same pen (it’s Rowling’s first screenplay), but it’s a world away from the twee, leaden movies with overgrown, scowling child actors, each pompous installment touted as “darker” than the one before, their portentousness undermined by Radcliffe’s inability to do anguish.